http4k/http4k/README.md

     * Google Cloud Functions: Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
     * Apache OpenWhisk: Implement a single Factory method, then upload your [http4k] applications to Google
     * Alibaba Function Compute: Implement a single Factory method, then upload your [http4k] applications to Alibaba.
+    * Tencent Serverless Cloud Functio: Implement a single Factory method, then upload your [http4k] applications to SCF.
 * [Contracts:](https://http4k.org/guide/modules/contracts)
     * Define **Typesafe** HTTP contracts, with required and optional path/query/header/bodies
     * **Typesafe** path matching